Ghee in Ayurveda: Benefits, Uses & How to Make It

 - Lubricates joints and tissues

-- Serves as the ideal carrier (anupana) for herbal medicines
+- Works as the ideal carrier (anupana) for herbal medicines

 - Promotes longevity when used wisely

-This reverence extends beyond nutrition.
-In Vedic tradition, ghee is used in sacred fire ceremonies (yagna), as a lamp fuel, and as an offering — symbolising purity, nourishment, and transformation.
+This reverence goes beyond nutrition.
+In Vedic tradition, ghee is used in sacred fire ceremonies (yagna), as lamp fuel, and as an offering.
+It symbolises purity, nourishment, transformation.

 How Ghee Works in the Body